Children, Catholic Home School, Children’s Liturgy of the Word, Catholic Home School

 Q: What three key theological concepts does the song teach children about Jesus’ ascension?

-A: The song communicates that Jesus ascended to heaven after walking with His disciples, His love continues to grow in believers’ hearts despite His physical absence, and He promises to return again, with the chorus reinforcing these truths through the refrain “Up, up to heaven, Jesus goes, But in our hearts, His love still grows!
-One day He’ll come back again, Hallelujah!
-Praise His name!”
+A: The song communicates that Jesus ascended to heaven after walking with His disciples, His love continues to grow in believers’ hearts despite His physical absence, and He promises to return again, with the chorus reinforcing these truths.

 Biblical Foundation